Zergatul/Zergatul.Obs.InputOverlay/README.md

 If you encounter any problems with running Browser Source in OBS, you can open keyboard/mouse URL's in your browser and check for errors in developer console.
 In `styles.css` uncomment second line: `background-color: black;`.
 Now open URL in your browser with Developer Tools opened (usually this is `F12` key).
 Don't forget to comment out this line again if you start using overlay in OBS.

 # Build application from sources
 You can open solution file in Visual Studio 2019.
 Program is written in C#, by using ASP.NET Core for web server.
+Use `Build` -> `Publish` menu option to create self-contained package.
+You can also build it by using [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
+Download .NET 3.1 SDK, go to `src` directory and run from command prompt: `dotnet publish -c Release -p:PublishProfile=FolderProfile`